Log in

 • Own a friendly pet dog who is not aggressive, isn't excessively anxious and who is vaccinated, flea & wormed, not raw fed & overall fit and healthy.

-• Be willing to travel to Nottingham for assessments and occasional training workshops.
+• Be willing to travel to Nottingham for assessments (3 assessment levels while in training then annual reassessments) and occasional training workshops.

 • Be able to meet all your dog's health, care & welfare needs, including the cost of these.